emankhadim/Tribar---Task/README.md

-# Tribar---Task
-TensorFlow Task
+Development environment used : Python 3.8 , TensorFlow 2.3 , Libraries used: Numpy , Argparse , Random.

-I can guide you on how to run this code through the command line.
+How to run this code through the command line.

 Assuming you have saved the code in a file named neural_network.py, you can follow these steps: